You’re convinced and excited to be a vegan, but then the question: how to be a healthy vegan.

 Vegan Options for Vitamin B12

-- Silk Pure Almond Milk (50% of your daily vitamin B12 per serving)
+- Silk Pure Vanilla Flavored Almond Milk (50% daily value)

-- So Delicious Organic Coconut Milk (50% of your daily vitamin B12 per serving)
+- So Delicious Organic Coconutmilk Beverage (50% daily value)

 - Beet Performer Beet Juice (80% of your daily value of vitamin B12)